Tommy Doyle (English footballer)

-Thomas Glyn Doyle (born 17 October 2001) is an English professional footballer who plays as a central midfielder for club Birmingham City, on loan from club Wolverhampton Wanderers.
+Thomas Glyn Doyle (born 17 October 2001) is an English professional footballer who plays as a central midfielder for EFL Championship club Wolverhampton Wanderers.

 Early life

 Doyle was born on 17 October 2001 in Manchester, England to Scott Doyle and Charlotte Pardoe, themselves the children of former Manchester City players Mike Doyle and Glyn Pardoe respectively.

 Club career

 Early career

 Doyle joined Sandbach United at the age of four, before joining Manchester City at the age of eight.

 Tommy turned down a loan move to Preston North End on deadline day in the autumn of 2020 with the intention of fighting for a place in the first team.

 Manchester City

 Doyle made his professional debut for Manchester City in a 3–1 EFL Cup win over Southampton on 29 October 2019.
 On 18 September 2020, he extended his contract until 2025.

 Hamburger SV (loan)

 On 31 August 2021, Doyle joined 2.
 Bundesliga club Hamburger SV on loan for the 2021–22 season.